Sleep Disorders

 When we fall asleep, we often start dreaming.
 Some dreams you remember, and some you don’t.
 Some are vivid, almost like movies.
 Others are simpler,

-Clinician as Advocate: Five questions with Morenikeji Komolafe
+Clinician as Advocate: Five Questions with Morenikeji Komolafe

 Morenikeji Komolafe is a Professor of Neurology at Obafemi Awolowo University, managing patients with sleep disorders.
 She has been practicing for 25 years.
 Healthier Sleep